How to start an online business in Canada!

 The simplest way to get started with this is to look at your customer database, survey or satisfaction surveys you did in past.

 If you are a new business or just getting started online, consider developing Digital buyer personas and start developing content for each of your target buyer persona from there.
 This will ensure that you start attracting relevant audience for your business.
-More details and a free template in my video tutorial as below.

 Set up a business bank account.
 Consider using a free e business account like BMO ebusiness for getting started and move on to an enhanced business banking plan later when you grow.
+US dollar vs Canadian dollars in day to day business transactions is another choice you will have to bank and of course, the bank account could vary accordingly.

 Funds.
 An online business doesn’t really need a lot to get started.
 So funding isn’t absolutely necessary, but having some money or capital is always helpful in the long run.
 It gives you wings to get soaring quicker.
 Google Ventures is a great place for unique and out of the box start-ups to get funding from.